 Calculus Placement Test (CPT)

-For students who have completed high school Math 3208 or a similar calculus course (Advanced Placement or International Baccalaureate Higher Level) the department administers a test of calculus skills called the Calculus Placement Test (CPT).
-It may be written only once by each student, normally in the spring or in the fall.
-Consult the department for exact times and locations.
+For students who have completed high school Math 3208 or a similar calculus course (Advanced Placement or International Baccalaureate Higher Level) the department administers a test of differential calculus called the Calculus Placement Test (CPT).
+It may be written only once by each student.

 If you are a student with a disability who requires an academic accommodation to write the CPT (e.g., large print or extended time), please contact the Glenn Roy Blundon Centre, Office of Student Affairs and Services, to discuss your request.